first posted ca 980321

 The Russian phrase "ni za grosh" ("not even for a grosz") came to mean "for nothing at all."

 Although "zloty" means "golden" in Polish, the zloty was never a gold coin.
 The Poles had adopted some German coin names (30 groschen = 1 "gulden" or "guilder"), and "zloty" is simply a translation of "gulden."
-The gulden (or "florin") of various German states had originally been a gold coin comparable to the ducat, but
+The gulden (or "florin") of various German states had originally been a gold coin comparable to the ducat, but over the centuries it had depreciated to a silver coin.

 Note: many Indian "princely states," though dependent on Britain, had their own distinct monetary systems.